ai-dock/invokeai/README.md

 See the base environment variables [here](https://github.com/ai-dock/base-image/wiki/2.0-Environment-Variables) for more configuration options.

-### Additional Micromamba Environments
+### Additional Python Environments

 | Environment    | Packages |
 | -------------- | ----------------------------------------- |
 | `invokeai`     | Invoke AI and dependencies |

-This micromamba environment will be activated on shell login.
+This virtualenv will be activated on shell login.

-See the base micromamba environments [here](https://github.com/ai-dock/base-image/wiki/1.0-Included-Software#installed-micromamba-environments).
+~~See the base image environments [here](https://github.com/ai-dock/base-image/wiki/1.0-Included-Software#installed-micromamba-environments).~~

 ## Additional Services